Updated: Aug 16

 Over time, you gradually stretch the awake windows to meet your baby's sleep needs as they get older and mature.
 As a newborn, your little one will have 4-6 naps per day, and as these window stretch and your baby gets older, they will gradually drop naps.
 Once your baby gets to two naps per day, somewhere between 6-9 months of age, you can get them on more of a set schedule, and your brain won't need to do the math anymore - thank goodness!

-If you haven't yet subscribed to my email list, make sure you do (click here), and you will get my FREE "Your Complete Guide to Awake Windows" to start using with your little one today!
+If you haven't yet subscribed to my email list, make sure you do (click here), and you will get my FREE "Newborn Sleep Guide" that goes into more detail about awake windows that you can start using with your little one today!